ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 queues via Differentiated Services Code Points (DSCP) or other mechanisms, which can substantially reduce the interplay with other traffic.
 However, a proposal targeting general Internet use can not assume this is always the case.

+As noted in {{circuit-breakers}}, all congestion control algorithms need to operate within the envelope set by network transport circuit breaker algorithms.
+{{!RFC8083}} also defines a
+minimal set of RTP circuit breakers.
+This identifies conditions under which a sender needs to stop transmitting media data to protect the network from excessive congestion.
+It is expected that, in the absence of long-lived excessive congestion RTP applications running on best-effort IP networks will be able to operate without triggering these circuit breakers.
+To avoid triggering this circuit breaker, any Standards Track congestion control algorithms defined for RTP needs to operate within the envelope set by an RTP circuit breaker.

 ### Short and Long Flows